Shuji Ogino: Career in MPE and colorectal cancer research

-Ogino proposed that research into molecular pathology with epidemiologic settings should be regarded as a distinct field, and used the term “Molecular Pathological Epidemiology (MPE)” in 2010.
+Ogino proposed that research into molecular pathology with epidemiologic settings should be regarded as a distinct field, and used the term "Molecular Pathological Epidemiology (MPE)" in 2010.
 Since his proposal, the MPE concept and paradigm have been in widespread use, and MPE has been a subject of international conferences such as American Association for Cancer Research (AACR), Society for Epidemiologic Research (SER), and the American Society of Preventive Oncology (ASPO).

 The MPE approach aims to elucidate etiology of disease at molecular, individual, and population levels, applying molecular pathology to epidemiology.
-Utilizing tissue pathology resource and data within existing epidemiology studies, he has been publishing a large number of original articles proving the interrelationship between exposure to risk factors (e.g., environmental, dietary, lifestyle and genetic factors) and molecular pathologic signature of disease (e.g., PIK3CA mutation in colorectal cancer) including some of influential papers in the field, as well as papers which have developed the concepts of MPE.
+Utilizing tissue pathology resource and data within existing epidemiology studies, he has been publishing a large number of original articles proving the interrelationship between exposure to risk factors (e.g., environmental, dietary, lifestyle, and genetic factors) and molecular pathologic signature of disease (e.g., PIK3CA mutation in colorectal cancer), including some influential papers in the field, as well as papers which have developed the concepts of MPE.

 Ogino's discoveries with the MPE approach include the interaction between aspirin use and PIK3CA mutation in colorectal cancer, and the interaction between endoscopy screening and post-colonoscopy colorectal cancer with CIMP and microsatellite instability MSI.
 He initiated the International Molecular Pathological Epidemiology (MPE) Meeting Series in 2013, and has been serving as the conference chairperson.
 Its second, third and fourth meetings were held in Boston, in December 2014, May 2016, and May 2018 respectively.

 Ogino employed the MPE concept to propose a paradigm shift in colorectal cancer research.
 His proposal for a transition from the two-colon concept (the proximal and distal colon) to the colorectal continuum model was supported by an observed linear relationship between the location on the colon and Microsatellite instability (MSI), CpG island methylator phenotype (CIMP) and BRAF mutation frequency from the database analyses of over 1,400 colorectal cancer cases.
 This colorectal continuum model has been supported by others.

-Ogino has introduced several new paradigms and research frameworks, including “the GWAS-MPE approach”, “the unique tumor principal”, “the unique disease principle”, “the etiologic field effect model”, "the integrative lifecourse epidemiology - MPE model", “the pharmaco-MPE model” and “the immunology-MPE model”, all of which are related to the field of MPE.
+Ogino has introduced several new paradigms and research frameworks, including "the GWAS-MPE approach", "the unique tumor principal", "the unique disease principle", "the etiologic field effect model", "the integrative lifecourse epidemiology - MPE model", "the pharmaco-MPE model" and "the immunology-MPE model", all of which are related to the field of MPE.